gavrix/appium-mcp/README.md

 [![npm version](https://badge.fury.io/js/%40gavrix%2Fappium-mcp.svg)](https://badge.fury.io/js/%40gavrix%2Fappium-mcp)

-An Appium MCP (Model-Context-Protocol) server that exposes mobile automation capabilities (iOS simulators, with potential Android support) as tools for MCP clients.
+An Appium MCP (Model-Context-Protocol) server that exposes mobile automation capabilities for both iOS simulators and Android emulators/devices as tools for MCP clients.
 Enables standardized control and interaction with mobile devices.

 This server acts as a bridge, allowing an MCP client (like a Large Language Model or an automation script) to interact with mobile applications through Appium.